fhcrc/yapp/README.rst

 defined in your environment, or can be specified as an environment variable.
 For example (after cloning this repo someplace)::

-  PYTHON=~/local/bin/python bin/bootstrap.sh
+  PYTHON=~/local/bin/python bin/build_env.sh

-Because long paths seem not to be tolerated in shebang lines, bootstrap.sh uses virtualenv's ``--relocatable`` option to make paths relative.
+Because long paths seem not to be tolerated in shebang lines, build_env.sh uses virtualenv's ``--relocatable`` option to make paths relative.
 It's best to install additional python packages by adding them to ``requirements.txt`` and re-running the above command.
-If the virtualenv is active, you don't need to specify the python interpreter when re-running bootstrap.sh after initial setup.
+If the virtualenv is active, you don't need to specify the python interpreter when re-running build_env.sh after initial setup.

 Initial setup takes a little while (about 8 minutes on stoat using a shared version of opam), mostly because numpy is a dependency of